JuliaLang/Pkg.jl/docs/src/index.md

 “stackable”: you can overlay one environment with another and thereby have access to additional packages outside of the primary environment.
-This makes it easy to work on a project, which provides the primary environment, while still having access to all your usual dev tools like profilers, debuggers, and so on, just by having an environment including these dev tools later in the load path.
+This makes it easy to work on a project, which provides the primary environment, while still having access from the REPL to all your usual dev tools like profilers, debuggers, and so on, just by having an environment including these dev tools later in the load path.

 Last but not least, Pkg is designed to support federated package registries.
 This means that it allows multiple registries managed by different parties to